-Wells Fargo has slightly lower fees on its banking accounts and also offers a robust rewards program, but Regions Bank has a broader array of checking and savings accounts.
+Wells Fargo has slightly lower fees on its banking accounts and also offers a robust rewards program.
+Regions Bank has a broader product array than what’s available at Wells Fargo.

 Regions Bank FAQHere are answers to some of Region Bank's more commonly asked questions.

-Rates are subject to change.
-Information on accounts is accurate as of Jan.
-5, 2022.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of Aug.
+2, 2022.

 Editorial Note: This content is not provided by Regions Bank.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Regions Bank.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Regions Bank.

 Is this your bank?